A personal account – P. Constantine

 There is a corner in the bottom of the hull

 in the shape of the ship in the Colin Mudie 1973 drawing – as published in Volume 1.
 The earlier 1939 drawing showed the ship as having a rounded shape, but Mudie’s drawing showed it having a sharp knuckle at the turn of the hull.
 Where had this come from?
 Mudie was of course, trying to pull the damaged end together (see Investigation 2 this website), but it ought not to have produced a radical change of shape to the bottom of the ship.
 However, it was known that when in 1974 Mudie continued to work on the shape, the sharp knuckle had become almost non-existent, so it was only a transitional thought.
-The unfortunate part about it is that many people over the years have accepted this shape as being the ‘official’ hull shape because it is in Volume 1.
+The unfortunate part about this is that many people over the years have accepted this shape as being the ‘official’ hull shape because it is in Volume 1.
 Precisely-accurate models have been made for museums based upon these drawings.
 It needs a trained eye to spot this change, but since 1973 nobody had mentioned it.
 Since Paul Handley saw it, only two experienced shipwrights have seen it without being briefed first.

 The shape change was not the end of the story, because when the other cross-section shapes were examined, in many cases their shapes had changed even more.
 The clearly rounded curves have all-but disappeared towards the ends of the ship.